 Students must check out of their student residence facility within twenty-four (24) hours of withdrawing from the University or failing to enroll in classes at the University.

-The Agreement or an attachment to it must document/identify spouses, children, dependents, and/or other persons residing with the student in the student residence facility.

 Assignment/Subletting.
 No student shall assign the license to use any assigned living space within a student residence facility or sublet any assigned living space within the student residence facility.
 Any attempted assignment shall be void without the written consent of the University.

 Cancellation of the Agreement; Refunds.
 The student or University may cancel the Agreement if the living space becomes unavailable at any time following the execution of the Agreement.
 In addition, the student or University may cancel the agreement under the circumstances indicated below: